-As a student, staff or faculty member and member of the campus community, you may receive a disclosure of sexual violence.
+As members of the campus community, students, staff and faculty may receive disclosures of sexual violence.
 It is normal to feel nervous or uncomfortable about receiving a disclosure.
 People typically disclose to someone they trust, not because that person is an expert.
-You don't have to be an expert to be supportive.
+You don’t have to be an expert to be supportive.

 It is vital to respect the person’s confidentiality and right to privacy, and to provide the person with a safe and comfortable space.
 Providing a safe and comfortable space ensures privacy, safety, and conveys to the person that they matter and are being taken seriously.
 This is an important first step to restoring a sense of dignity and to begin the healing process for the person.

 Because a person who discloses will be very concerned about what you will do with the information that is shared, let them know that only the minimum amount of information necessary to address the risk will be disclosed and only to people who need to know.
 Once you are aware of whether you need to report the information, tell them exactly what information you will share and with whom you will share it.

 In order to maintain trust and respect the privacy of the person disclosing, you must inform them that there are limits to the confidentiality of the conversation.
 The limits to confidentiality are:

 - If there is a risk to self or others

 - If there is a safety concern for the university community

 - If there is a legal requirement to report (e.g., a minor or a vulnerable person)

 2. Listen and believe

 Often when someone experiences sexual violence, they fear that they will not be believed.
 During a disclosure, make sure you validate and acknowledge the person’s experience by being empathetic and non-judgemental.
 People who have experienced sexual violence often blame themselves for what happened.
 No matter what the person did or did not do, sexual violence is never the fault of the person who experienced it.